 Metals from which flashing is made

-Galvanized steel – Some chimney flashing are made of galvanized steel.
-But for this material to work effectively there should be a thick coating of zinc.
+- Some chimney flashing is made of galvanized steel.
+But for this material to work effectively, there should be a thick coating of zinc.
 However, such coatings tend to crack when the galvanized steel is folded.
 That is why we do not recommend galvanized steel as a flashing material.

-Aluminum – Some flashings are also made from aluminum.
-However, when fresh mortar is applied in aluminum, the alkalis can corrode the aluminum.
+- Some flashings are also made from aluminum.
+However, when fresh mortar is applied to aluminum, the alkalis can corrode the aluminum.
 That is why it is not the best material for flashing.

-Stainless steel – It remains the best material for chimney flashing.
-Stainless steel bars moisture, is resistant to heat and is not easily corroded.
+- It remains the best material for chimney flashing.
+Stainless steel bars moisture is resistant to heat and is not easily corroded.
 A chimney sweep will know the exact thickness and type of stainless steel to use for an effective flashing system.

 Proper installation of the flashing system will prevent water from leaking into a chimney.
 However, there are some things that must be taken into consideration during installation, and that is why we insist that chimney flashing should be done by a certified chimney sweep.